The double copy effective action: a quantum (chromodynamics) approach to space-time

 so that the full contribution to the Lagrangian $\mathcal{L}_{\varphi\varphi g} =\frac{1}{2} \mD{3} \left( f^{abc} \oop{n}^\mu_{\varphi\varphi g} \right) \phi^a \phi^b A^c_\mu$ will hence take the form:

 To write this more succinctly, we will introduce two pieces of notation: first, the shorthand $\partial^{\mu}_2 \equiv \partial / \partial x_2{}_{\mu}$ denotes derivatives with respect to the different spacetime position labels.
-Second, we define a convenient measure to encode the dummy spacetime variables,
+In general, we define a convenient measure to encode the dummy spacetime variables,

 so that our $\varphi \varphi g$ contribution to the Lagrangian can be expressed in the compact form:

 We see we got there by basically taking $k^\mu_i \to \partial^\mu_i$, and $ \eta_{\mu\nu} \epsilon^\nu \to \eta_{\mu\nu}$, a procedure to be elaborated on in more detail in \cref{sec:promotion}.